dmbarbour/wikilon/docs/ABCRT.md

 Shared objects work best for binaries, where I won't be destructively observing them.
 This includes texts and compact bytecode modeled as binaries.
 Potentially JIT code, which might need special attention.

+Context-local shared objects could simplify a lot of problems related to memory management, i.e. because I won't need external buffering just to get most of the advantages.
+The cost is that it may complicate GC, or require mostly redundant logic for copy operator vs. GC.
+(This isn't too bad, the logic is simple enough and I could make it simpler by eliminating some data types.)

+I could perhaps simplify by copying without a guarantee of sufficient space, albeit at the cost of performing a great deal more conditional checks.
+This could be mitigated, perhaps, by (at least for lists) computing sizes and allocating larger sequences.

+ larger chunks.

 Context-local shared objects need structure-sharing within each context to avoid 'exploding' the number of copies when moving data into a new context.
 A mature GC space may also be necessary to avoid copying the object too frequently during compaction.

+ task of GC for our mature space seems somewhat problematic.

 I suspect shared objects at the `wikrt_env` layer would be best for performance, especially if there is a lot of communication between contexts.